department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/use-cases/add-edit-delete-contact-info.md

-# Contact information: User needs to add, edit, or remove contact information
+# Contact information: User needs to add or update contact information
-Last updated: July 15, 2022
+Last updated: July 18, 2022

 - If a user doesn’t have contact information on file, they’ll see a prompt to add missing information within the relevant section.
 - They can use the “Edit” button to add or update their contact information in edit mode.
 This applies to: